Please allow 48 hours, excluding weekends and Bank Holidays, for your request to be processed. Any problems please telephone the surgery.

 - This is when your medicines are arranged so that they all run out at the same time and you can order all your regular repeat medication all at once every month, meaning fewer trips to the pharmacy, surgery and fewer telephone calls.

-- To have your medicines synchronised please speak to our Medicine manager Gillian or Community Pharmacist who will be able to help you.
+- To have your medicines synchronised please speak to our Medicine manager Rebecca or Community Pharmacist who will be able to help you.